NoelToy/Placement_Questions/README.md

 4) Program to implememt Binary Search Tree and Traversal?
 5) Program to implememt DFS
 6) Program to implememt BFS
-7) Program to check whether a numer is fascinating number or not?
+7) Program to check whether a number is fascinating number or not?
+8) Program to check whether a number is disarium number or not?